 ED N. HARRISON, born in Cody, Wyoming, on September 29, 1914, was a passionate natural historian.
 He was an active wildlife photographer, and an avid collector of bird skins, eggs, nests, and natural history books.
 In 1956, Ed established the Western Foundation of Vertebrate Zoology (WFVZ), with C.V.
 Duff, J.R.
 Pemberton, Frances Roberts, and William Sheffler serving as founding members on the Board of Directors.

 In tribute to Ed, who died on September 25th, 2002, and to his love of birds and natural history, the Western Foundation has started the Ed N. Harrison Memorial Scholarship Fund.
 This fund will provide one $300 scholarship annually to graduate students conducting field research projects on the breeding biology of birds.
 Projects should investigate questions that directly relate to the breeding biology and conservation of bird species in Central or South America.
 Scholarships will be awarded for use toward field equipment and travel.
-Applications will be accepted from February 1, 2017 to March 1, 2017, and awards will be made in mid April 2017.
+Applications will be accepted from February 1, 2018 to March 1, 2018, and awards will be made in mid April 2018.

 Note that travel to ornithological meetings will not be funded; only field-related travel (this includes vehicle rental and fuel, plane flights to Central America, etc.).
 In your initial e-mail message please indicate the school you attend, when you plan to finish, and the name of your major professor and other graduate committee members.

 If you are interested in contributing to this fund, please contact us, and note that all donations will go toward the student scholarships.
 No money will be spent on Western Foundation operating expenses or other projects.
 In addition, since the Western Foundation is a 501(c)(3) tax-exempt non-profit organization, any donations made to the Ed N. Harrison Memorial Scholarship Fund are tax-deductible.